 - Read the Exam tip before you start doing the task.

-- When you’re practising Writing or Speaking, you can prepare for the task by looking at the examples in the Writing Bank or Speaking Bank.
+- When you’re practicing Writing or Speaking, you can prepare for the task by looking at the examples in the Writing Bank or Speaking Bank.
 Complete the task (and remember to time yourself).

 - Before you look at the Smart answer key, check the answers you have written – it’s good practice, and will prevent you from losing points in the exam for small mistakes.